UltraMarine778/Movie-Project---INEW-2332-6/README.md

 # Movie-Project---INEW-2332-6
-This is the repository we will use for depositing updated code.
+This repository is to be used for INEW-2332-6 for Team TwoKies' movie web application.

+Launching code
+1.
+2.
+3.